Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Existence of nonconstant positive solutions

-Now we see from (\ref{20}) that the coefficient matrix is singular, while the right hand side of (\ref{25}) is nonzero, hence system (\ref{24}) is unsolvable.
-We reach a contradiction and the $\mathnormal{transversality \ condition}$ is verified.
+Now we see from (\ref{26}) that the coefficient matrix is singular and the right hand side of (\ref{212}) is not in the range of the matrix, therefore system (\ref{211}) is unsolvable.
+We reach a contradiction and the \emph{transversality condition} is verified.
+Finally, we need that $\chi_k\neq\chi_j$ for all $j\neq k$, i.e,